 The elevated position, sitting on a spur of land amid woods between shallow valleys and the diversity of the landscape around adds favourably to this historic setting.
 The town encompasses historic buildings; a Roman villa-style structure, Bosworth Hall which dates from 1670s and St Peter’s Church.
 There has been a church on this site since pre-Norman times.
 There are numerous small woodlands and coppices around the town, circumscribed by ancient parkland with fish ponds and arboretum.

 Market Bosworth is a parish in the administrative domain of Hinckley and Bosworth Borough Council.
 The resident population of the NDP area is approximately 2,500 in around 650 households.

-In terms of educational facilities, there is a nursery, playschool, primary school, a middle school and a fee paying school with a total student population of approximately 900.
-A doctor’s surgery, veterinary practice, a police and fire stations, library, parish hall, retail outlets and small business serve the local community.
-In addition to the school’s sports facilities there are football, cricket, tennis and bowls club grounds, horse riding stables and water park providing access to various (still) water sports.
+In terms of educational facilities, there is a nursery, playschool, primary school, a high school and a fee paying school with a total student population of approximately 900.
+A doctor’s surgery, veterinary practice, a police and fire stations, library, parish hall, retail outlets and small businesses serve the local community.
+In addition to the schools’ sports facilities there are football, cricket, tennis and bowls club grounds, horse riding stables and water park providing access to various (still) water sports.

 In physical terms, the Parish of Market Bosworth can be split into sub-areas

 - The Conservation Area